-[OC- 41] - Routeing study and feasibility study
+[OC- 43] - Routeing study and feasibility study

-At the start of main construction, map track(s) planned by the EPC Contractor for access to worksites located above reservoir full supply level (e.g. Nakra Transfer Tunnel outlet) and confirm timing for handing over.

-- > Procure the Engineering work required for feasibility study - > Perform routeing study taking into account topography, exposure to natural hazards (avalanche, debris flow), maintenance requirements, physical obstacles newly created by construction (e.g. quarry area, dam operational areas, transfer tunnel outlet), and possibility to recycle one of the accesses used for construction purposes. - > Identify all legal requirements relating to construction of new cattle track - > Consult with community about preferred option - > Conduct required field work to establish the conditions of technical feasibility - > Establish basic design, construction schedule, investment and maintenance cost. - > Complement the EPP for the operation phase (see Section 5.7.4) with any potential risks and mitigation that would need to be in place from the moment the cattle track is brought into service.
-Any mitigations would need to form part of the annual EPP meetings with local community representatives.
-Also, any mitigations would need to form part of the handover to the municipality if it takes ownership.
+- > At the start of main construction, map track(s) planned by the EPC Contractor for access to worksites located above reservoir full supply level (e.g. Nakra Transfer Tunnel outlet) and confirm timing for handing over. - > Procure the Engineering work required for feasibility study - > Perform routeing study taking into account topography, exposure to natural hazards (avalanche, debris flow), maintenance requirements, physical obstacles newly created by construction (e.g. quarry area, dam operational areas, transfer tunnel outlet), and possibility to recycle one of the accesses used for construction purposes. - > Identify all legal requirements relating to construction of new cattle track - > Consult with community about preferred option - > Conduct required field work to establish the conditions of technical feasibility - > Establish basic design, construction schedule, investment and maintenance cost. - Complement the EPP for the operation phase (see Section 5.7.4) with any potential risks and mitigation that would need to be in place from the moment the cattle track is brought into service.
+Any mitigation would need to form part of the annual EPP meetings with local community representatives.
+Also, any mitigation would need to form part of the handover to the municipality if it takes ownership.

-[OC- 42] - Agree with authorities on ownership, operation and maintenance
+OC- 44 - Agree with authorities on ownership, operation and maintenance

-- > Discuss and agree with Mestia municipality on which governmental agency or local authority will own the newly created reservoir by-pass track - > Determine responsibilities on (i) maintenance in case of blockage by debris flow, (ii) liabilities in case of accident, (iii) controlling access to prevent use by vehicle. - > Establish memorandum of understanding accordingly with relevant authorities or governmental agencies.
+- > Discuss and agree with Mestia municipality on which governmental agency or local authority will own the newly created reservoir by-pass track - > Determine responsibilities on (i) maintenance in case of blockage by debris flow, (ii) liabilities in case of accident, (iii) controlling access to prevent use by vehicle. - > In addition to the monitoring of brown bear, discussions with the Ministry of Environment and Natural Resources Protection (MoENRP) with regards to the provision of anti-poaching ranger(s), agreement on a strategy to deploy rangers when and where efficient.
+Formalize terms of the agreement into a Memorandum of Understanding. - > Establish memorandum of understanding accordingly with relevant authorities or governmental agencies.